anakic/querystorm-docs/docs/General/Preprocessor.md

 The value of the named cell will be inserted instead of the `{nameOfCell}` placeholder before the query is passed to the SQL engine.
 This is a purely textual operation.
 If the inserted value is a string or a date, it is automatically quoted.

 To prevent quoting, add an exclamation mark before the name of the cell: `{!nameOfCell}`.
-This allows inserting raw sql code into the query (sql injection), so caution is advised when doing this.
+This allows inserting raw SQL code into the query (SQL injection), so caution is advised when doing this.

 ### User defined variables

-Users can also define their own variables in SQL.
-This is especially useful when working with database engines that do not have their own support for defining variables (e.g. SQLite, Access).
+Users can also define variables in code.
+This is especially useful when working with database engines that don't natively support defining variables (e.g. SQLite, Access).

 A variable can be defined and referenced in the following way: